yankai364/Pirate-Dash-360-Tutorial/readme.md

 ### **1.2.
 Key Concepts Covered**

 Through this tutorial, you will learn how to:
-- Utilise various features of Spark AR Studio
+- Utilize various features of Spark AR Studio
 - Import and customize game assets using Spark AR Studio
 - Augment game environment using Spark AR Studio and JavaScript
 - Add animations using Spark AR Studio and JavaScript

 ## 2. **Before We Start**
----

 ### **2.1.
 Knowledge Prerequisites**
 - Javascript: https://javascript.info, https://www.json.org/json-en.html